 You can assign a folder to a category in two different ways:

-- To have PhpStorm consider the selected folder as the root for namespaces used in your project, click the Sources toolbar button o choose Sources on the context menu of the selection.
+To have PhpStorm consider the selected folder as the root for namespaces used in your project, click the Sources toolbar button or choose Sources on the context menu of the selection.

 Based on this setting, PhpStorm suggests the proper folder name when you want to create a new namespace under another parent namespace during creation or moving a PHP class, that is, when you are actually creating or moving a PHP class to a non-existing namespace under another parent namespace.
 If no Sources folder is specified, you will have to type the proper folder manually.